-Student Name : Campus:
+Student Name : Campus s:

 Reason for requesting the furlough:

-Requestor's Name Date
+Requestor's Name

+Date

 Requestor's Signature

+Please return to the Director of Advanced Academics at the ESC

 Appendix E: Request for Student Exit from G/T Program

 A request for exit may be submitted at any time.
 A student shall be removed from the program at any time the Campus G/T Placement Review Committee determines it is in the student's best interest.
 Written parent notification including the date and time of the Campus G/T Placement Review Committee meeting to review the request will be sent.
 If a student or parent requests removal from the program, the G/T Placement Review Committee shall meet with the parent and student before honoring the request.